Uclusion/uclusion-blog/_posts/2023-11-14-new-founder-complications.md

 > When companies are removing managers, it makes the career path forward not quite as clear.

-No actually it's the opposite flattening makes the career path **more** clear - keep actually contributing to be rewarded.
+No actually it's the opposite flattening makes the career path **more** clear - keep contributing to be rewarded.